ftsrg-bta/lab-ethereum/guide.md

 For example, if we have a `SimpleBank sb` field in another contract, we can call `sb.deposit.value(amount)()` to deposit a given amount.

 Each contract can have at most one function _without a name_, which is called the [_fallback function_](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#fallback-function).
-This function gets executed when a call to the contract matches no other function.
+This function gets executed when a call to the contract matches no other functions.
 Furthermore it is also executed when `transfer` or `send` is used to transfer Ether to a contract.
 However, this requires the fallback function to be marked as `payable`.
 An example fallback function can be seen below.